yangyi-zhu/aisgmicron-parser-demo/README.md

 This file only contains testing instructions for running and exercising the demo.

-For architecture, parser behavior, schema details, and design notes, read [docs.md](./docs.md).
+For architecture, parser behavior, schema details, and design notes, read our [Design Notes](./design_notes.md).

 ## 1. Install Dependencies